rkwong43/Toh/README.md

  * More game modes, enemies, and weapons!

 ## How to Add Ships
-    * Create sprites for the animated, base, damaged, and shielded images.
+    * Create sprites for the animated, base, damaged, and shielded images, placing them into a spritesheet.
-    * Create an ID for them, name the images ID.png, ID_base.png ID_damaged.png, and ID_shield.png respectively.
+    * Create an ID for them, name the spritesheet ID.png.
     * Place the images into the images folder under resources.
     * Add the ID to their respective enum.
     * Create a class for the new ship, extending the Ship class, or Enemy class if the